jywarren/image-sequencer/docs/MODULES.md

 ```
 # Noise-Reduction

 Noise in an image are atypical pixels that are not representing the color or the exposure of the scene correctly.
-This Noise Reduction module reduces the noise in the image by using different techniques to change the RGB value of the pixels to create a smoother and fuller image.
+This Noise Reduction module reduces the noise in the image by using either median filtering or mean filtering techniques to change the RGB value of the pixels to create a smoother and fuller image.

 ## Usage
 ```js